 Without a doubt, burr grinders are leagues ahead of blade grinders.

 Burrs will actually grind, while blades will do more chopping.
 Blades aren’t useless, but much less effective than burrs.

-Unfortunately, burr grinders can be very expensive, especially if you’re hoping to brew espresso.
-Many people just stick to blade grinders for the much lower cost.
-Fortunately, there are several simple things you can do to make your blade grinder more effective.
+Unfortunately, burr grinders can be expensive, especially if you want to brew espresso.
+Many people stick to blade grinders for the much lower cost.
+Fortunately, you can do several simple things to make your blade grinder more effective.